 From Dubai to Prague, Geneva to Naples, Jessica Wenjia’s travels around the world and knack for a good photo have seen her rise to over 166,000 followers on Instagram.
 However, years of memories and content creation were stolen from her in 2021, when she was tricked by a hacker posing as a friend.
-Keep reading to hear Jessica’s story of getting hacked, receiving threatening messages and ransom demands, and eventually getting her account back.
+Keep reading to hear Jessica’s story of getting hacked even with two factor authentication set up, receiving threatening messages and ransom demands, and eventually getting her account back.

 "I received a message from an account run by a friend of mine, which asked for my mobile number.
 Then I got a text with a code, and my friend asked me to forward that on to her.
 I didn’t think I was being scammed - after all, the messages were coming from my friend’s real account - and it seemed urgent so I provided her with the code without asking questions.